-The Purim spiel inspired by Mean Girls, the hottest musical on Broadway
+The Purim spiel inspired by Mean Girls, the funny and ferocious Broadway musical!

 Mean Persians: The Purim Musical is a new and original retelling of the Megillah, built around parodies of the insanely catchy songs from the hit Broadway musical Mean Girls.